Get a free estimate

 Well, that happened to me while writing the carpenter bee blog!
 I quickly ran inside and informed our Pest Leader that we had CHIGGERS living in our patio area!
 He asked me a series of questions about color, size, and movement.
 He identified them as clover mites.
 I was skeptical, you mean to tell me that I have grown up thinking these little red bugs were blood-sucking chiggers?
 He showed me a comparison of the two and they were indeed not chiggers.
 Needless to say, my world was rocked because not only did I learn about a new bug, but I was informed of some myths surrounding chiggers.

-As the name suggests clover mites love to eat the sap from clovers and we may not have a problem with these creatures if they just consumed clovers; however, they feed on almost anything green and even some flowers.
+As the name suggests, clover mites love to eat the sap from clovers and we may not have a problem with these creatures if they just consumed clovers; however, they feed on almost anything green and even some flowers.
 With the start of spring, your newly fertilized and greening lawn is a prime meal.
 A sudden change in weather or habitat can send them indoors.
-When squished they can leave a reddish stain (it isn't blood)!
+When squished they can leave a reddish stain (don't worry -- it isn't blood)!

 As a homeowner, you can prevent clover mites by properly sealing any entry points and keeping certain clover mites attracting plants away from your home.
-You can also have a professional service to treat your lawn.
+You can also have a professional service to treat your lawn for these tiny red bugs.
 If you find your home has been invaded by these little guys, contact a professional.
 Crushing them should be avoided as they can leave a stain, instead consider gently vacuuming them up with the use of the hose attachment.

 Now, this next part is going to shock you, chiggers DO NOT suck your blood or burrow under your skin.
 Chiggers hang around the woods waiting to fall on their next meal.
 Once attached the chigger will inject a fluid, breaking down the skin cells to consume.
 These bites can be very itchy and last up to 2 weeks.
 A great preventative is using a repellent containing DEET, and take a shower after being exposed to them.